curl/everything-curl/libcurl-drive-multi.md

 you write the transfer loop.
 With the multi interface, you do the looping so you can ask libcurl for a set of file descriptors and a timeout value and do the `select()` call yourself, or you can use the slightly simplified version which does that for us, with `curl_multi_wait`.
-The simplest loop would basically be this: (*note that a real application would check return codes*)
+The simplest loop could look like this: (*note that a real application would check return codes*)

     int transfers_running;
     do {